sbb-design-systems/lyne-components/src/components/sbb-tab-group/readme.md

 </sbb-tab-title>
 ```

-Tab groups can also be nested, this means that a tab's related content can contain another tab group as shown in the "Nested Tab Groups" example.
+Tab groups can also be nested, this means that a tab's content block can contain an entire tab group, as shown in the "Nested Tab Groups" example.

 <!-- Auto Generated Below -->